queuetue/chawk-gem/README.md

     require 'chawk'
     Chawk.setup 'sqlite::memory:'

-The first time using a new database (Like this sqlite memory one that is destroyed at program exit) you should call
+DO NOT DO THIS ON AN EXISTING DATABASE, but the first time using a new database (Like this sqlite memory one that is destroyed at program exit) you should call:

     DataMapper.auto_upgrade!